 For benefits leaders, the question is no longer “Should we offer telehealth?” but “How do we align telehealth with our broader cost and wellness strategy?”
 The answer lies in integrating telehealth with:

-- Incentive programs that reward preventive actions (as WellthCare does with Store credits and pension deposits)
+- Incentive programs that reward preventive actions (like WellthCare's Store credits and pension deposits)

-- Data analytics that track utilization and identify high-risk populations (the WellthCare Readiness Index does this automatically)
+- Data analytics to track usage and spot high-risk groups (the WellthCare Readiness Index does this)

-- Pharmacy and care navigation that ensure employees access the right care at the right time
+- Pharmacy and care navigation that guide employees to the right care at the right time

 Measurable Outcomes and ROI